Information Flow Control

 Worked Examples

-Example 1: Reading a credential file, then trying to email it
+Example 1: Reading credentials, then trying to email them

 A financial analyst asks the agent to "read the API keys from .env and email them to the team."